nlawlor/beautiful-jekyll/mytools.md

 ***

-### Detecting and annotating sources of variation in single cell RNA-seq data using Visual Iteratively Adjusted Surrogate Variable Analysis (_VIA-SVA_)
+### Detecting and annotating sources of variation in single cell RNA-seq data using Visual Surrogate Variable Analysis (_V-SVA_)

 Single cell RNA-sequencing (scRNA-seq) is commonly used to define gene expression programs from individual cells. scRNA-seq expression data is highly spare and subject to substantial sources of experimental noise (“unwanted variation”) which can inhibit identification and analysis of unknown biological factors (“wanted variation”).
 Surrogate variable analysis (SVA) algorithms, such as _Iteratively Adjusted-Surrogate Variable Analysis (IA-SVA)_, have been developed to effectively estimate sources of hidden variation in expression data, however, annotating each factor and interpreting their underlying biology remains challenging.

-To facilitate the interpretation of detected hidden factors, we developed **Visual Iteratively Adjusted Surrogate Variable Analysis (VIA-SVA)**, an R Shiny application that provides a web-browser interface to IA-SVA for identification and annotation of hidden sources of variation in scRNA-seq data.
+To facilitate the interpretation of detected hidden factors, we developed **Visual Surrogate Variable Analysis (V-SVA)**, an R Shiny application that provides a web-browser interface to IA-SVA and other surrogate variable based algorithms for identification and annotation of hidden sources of variation in scRNA-seq data.
 This interactive framework includes tools for discovery of genes associated with detected sources of variation, gene annotation using publicly available databases and modules, and data visualization.

-**Availability**: **VIA-SVA** is available as an interactive web application (Shiny) [**HERE**](https://nlawlor.shinyapps.io/VIASVA/) and the source code for the app is available [**HERE**](https://github.com/nlawlor/iasva_shiny)
+**Availability**: **V-SVA** is available as an interactive web application (Shiny) [**HERE**](https://nlawlor.shinyapps.io/VSVA/) and the source code for the app is available [**HERE**](https://github.com/nlawlor/V-SVA)

 ***